PseudoDevs/IamGhost/bmd5.md

-Last updated: 2024-04-18 05:46:22
+Last updated: 2024-04-18 05:48:37
-Random Quote: She's a trailblazing Indian diva who marches to the beat of her own drummer. - Devi Vishwakumar
+Random Quote: Animal instinct.
+When faced with danger, seek refuge in the herd. - Seong Gi-hun